Israel's Most Legendary Spy Is Getting A Netflix Mini-Series — Here's The True Story

 Advertisement

-Baron Cohen isn’t the series’ only recognisable face.
+Baron Cohen isn’t the series’ only recognizable face.
 In an almost distractingly odd casting choice, the show stars Noah Emmerich as Eli’s intelligence handler.
-Famously, Emmerich played FBI agent Stan Beeman in The Americans, a man so consumed by his search for Russian spies in ‘80s D.C that he didn’t realise his best friend was one.
+Famously, Emmerich played FBI agent Stan Beeman in The Americans, a man so consumed by his search for Russian spies in ‘80s D.C that he didn’t realize his best friend was one.

 Aside from Stan Beeman’s presence, here’s what you need to know before watching The Spy.